Last updated: Oct. 23, 2017

 Abstract.
 Consider a decision-maker who dynamically acquires Gaussian signals that are related by a completely flexible correlation structure.
 Such a setting describes information acquisition from news sources with correlated biases, as well as aggregation of complementary information from specialized sources.
 We study the optimal sequence of information acquisitions.
 Generically, myopic signal acquisitions turn out to be optimal at sufficiently late periods, and in classes of informational environments that we describe, they are optimal from period 1.
 These results hold independently of the decision problem and its (endogenous or exogenous) timing.
 We apply these results to characterize dynamic information acquisition in games.

 Abstract.
-The common prior assumption is a convenient restriction on beliefs in games of incomplete information, but conflicts with evidence that players publicly disagree in many economic environments.
-This paper proposes a foundation for heterogeneous beliefs in games, in which disagreement arises not from different information, but from different interpretations of common information.
-A key assumption imposes that while players may interpret data in different ways, they have common certainty in the predictions of a class of interpretations.
+This paper proposes a foundation for heterogeneous beliefs in games, in which disagreement arises not because players observe different information, but because they learn from common information in different ways.
+Players may be misspecified, and may moreover be misspecified about how others learn.
+The key assumption is that players nevertheless have some common understanding of how to interpret the data; formally, players have common certainty in the predictions of a class of learning rules.
+The common prior assumption is nested as the special case in which this class is a singleton.
 The main results characterize which rationalizable actions and Nash equilibria can be predicted when agents observe a finite quantity of data, and how much data is needed to predict different solutions.
-This quantity, which I refer to as the robustness of the solution, is shown to depend crucially on the degree of strictness of the solution and the "complexity" of inference from data.
+This number of observations depends on the degree of strictness of the solution and the "complexity" of inference from data.

 Abstract.
-Suppose that an analyst observes inconsistent choices from a decision maker.
+Suppose that an analyst observes inconsistent choices from either a single decision-maker, or a population of agents.
 Can the analyst determine whether this inconsistency arises from choice error (imperfect maximization of a single preference) or from preference heterogeneity (deliberate maximization of multiple preferences)?
-I model choice data as generated from context-dependent preferences, where contexts vary across observations, and the decision maker errs with small probability in each observation.
-I show that (a) simultaneously minimizing the number of inferred preferences and the number of unexplained observations can exactly recover the correct number of preferences with high probability; (b) simultaneously minimizing the richness of the set of preferences and the number of unexplained observations can exactly recover the choice implications of the decision maker's true preferences with high probability.
-These results illustrate that selection of simple models, appropriately defined, is a useful approach for recovery of stable features of preference.
+I model choice data as generated from a perturbation of a "sparse" random utility model, whose support is a small number of underlying preferences.
+I show that (a) simultaneously minimizing the number of inferred preferences and the number of unexplained observations can exactly recover the number of underlying preferences with high probability; (b) simultaneously minimizing the richness of the set of preferences and the number of unexplained observations can exactly recover the choice implications of the underlying preferences with high probability.

 The Theory is Predictive, But Is It Complete?
 An Application to Human Perception of Randomness, joint with Jon Kleinberg and Sendhil Mullainathan